aunnnn/daily-p5/README.md

 ### Make a new sketch

-1. `yarn new-sketch`, it automatically creates a new js file for a sketch in the format of dn.js, e.g., `d1.js`, `d2.js`, ...
+1. `npm run new-sketch`, it automatically creates a new js file for a sketch in the format of dn.js, e.g., `d1.js`, `d2.js`, ...
 2. Code!

 ### Navigation